So you want to start a cooperative?

 - Australia’s own comprehensive coop start up manual

-- Cooperatives Australia– the peak body for Australian Cooperatives with lots of information and links.
+- Business Council of Cooperatives and Mutuals– the peak body for Australian Cooperatives with lots of information and links.

 - The Worker Cooperative Toolbox– a great guide to starting a cooperative business.